performant-software/Neatline/README.md

   * **Configure a custom layout**: Toggle viewports on and off, change their proportions, and drag them into different arrangements.

   * **Plot records on maps and timelines**: Create complex vector drawings, points, and spans.
-Set colors, opacities, line thicknesses, point radii, and uncertainty gradients.
+Set colors, opacities, line widths, point radii, and uncertainty gradients.
 Add popup bubbles and define interactions among the map, timeline, and a content-browser pane.

   * **Model change over time**: Set visibility intervals on a per-record basis, making it possible to create complex time-servies animations.
 Define hierarchical relationships among items, making it possible to curate "batches" of related elements in an exhibit that phase in and out of view as a group.